kuriharaan/InputSystemWiki/Home.md

 ### Sources

 Every action needs to be told which state to monitor for change.
+This is done by assigning one or more control path expressions to an action.
+Each such expression can match zero or more controls in the system.
+As new controls are added to the system or controls are removed, an action will automatically update its set of targeted controls.

 ## Modifiers